A probabilistic view of wave-particle duality for single photons: Introduction

 \section{Introduction}

-In classical mechanics a physical system is characterized by a set of \emph{degrees of freedom}, which define its state or configuration at any fixed time \cite{GoldsteinBook}.
+In classical mechanics a physical system is characterized by a set of parameters, called \emph{degrees of freedom}, which define its state or configuration at any time \cite{GoldsteinBook}.
 Such a set may be either countable (finite or denumerable), or uncountable.
-The branch of classical mechanics that studies \emph{discrete} systems with a countable set of degrees of freedom, is traditionally called \emph{particle mechanics}.
+The branch of classical mechanics that studies \emph{discrete} systems with a countable set of degrees of freedom, is called \emph{particle mechanics}.
 Conversely, \emph{continuous} systems described by an uncountable set of degrees of freedom, are the subjects of \emph{continuum mechanics} \cite{FetterBook}.
-In particle mechanics, a system is described by a set of functions of \emph{time} $t$, the so-called generalized coordinates of the system.
-In continuum mechanics a system is characterized by a set of functions of \emph{spacetime} points $(x,y,z,t)$, the components of scalar, vector or tensor fields.
-Thus, in classical mechanics a physical system is described either as discrete or continuous (or part discrete and part continuous), and the two descriptions are mutually exclusive\footnote{This does not mean, for example, that we cannot use coordinates to portray some characteristics of a field.
-Consider, for example, an electromagnetic wave-packet with energy density $U(\mathbf{r},t)$.
-Such wave-packet is completely described by the electric and magnetic fields.
-However, we can introduce the ``energy center of gravity of the field'' $\mathbf{R} = \mathbf{R}(t)$, defined by $\mathbf{R}(t) = \int \mathbf{r} \, U(\mathbf{r},t)\, \mathrm{d}^3 \mathbf{r}/\int U(\mathbf{r},t) \, \mathrm{d}^3 \mathbf{r}$ \cite{SchwingerMilton}, to picture the mean position and velocity $\mathbf{V} = \mathrm{d} \mathbf{R}/ \mathrm{d} t$ of the wave-packet.
-However, the coordinates $\mathbf{R}(t)$ are \emph{emergent} quantities that are not necessary for the complete description of the system.}.
-Conversely, in quantum mechanics there is no such clear separation between continuous and discrete aspects of a physical system.
-This gives rise to the famous wave-particle duality in quantum mechanics (see, e.g., sec.
-1.5 of Ref. \cite{GalindoI}, or \cite{PhysRevLett.77.2154,Dimitrova2008} and references therein).
+In particle mechanics, a system is described by a set of functions of \emph{time} $t$, the so-called generalized coordinates.
+In contrast, in continuum mechanics a system is characterized by a set of functions of \emph{spacetime} points $(x,y,z,t)$, which are the components of scalar, vector or tensor fields.
+The oscillations of such fields are called \emph{waves}.